Where to start, depending on what you’re trying to do

 - Name (required): A human-readable label, e.g.

-"My First Agent" - Agent Type (required): Choose the type that best describes your agent (e.g.
+"My First Agent" - Agent Type (optional): The kind of agent you’re building (e.g.

 - Use-Case Markdown (optional but recommended): Upload a